canonical-web-and-design/docs-tutorials/lxd-gpu/lxd-cuda.md

 lxc config device add cuda gpu gpu id=0
 ```

-Ommiting `id-0` from the end of this command will allow LXD to access all GPUs,
+Omitting `id-0` from the end of this command will allow LXD to access all GPUs,
 rather than the one with the first id.

 Running `nvidia-smi` within the LXC environment should now produce the same